hithja/hithja/README.md

 - 👀 I’m interested in math and physics
 - 🔮 The best of my projects is [Perlin Noise Generator On Processing](https://github.com/foximaychik/noise_generator)
-- 🌱 I’m currently learning Java and Processing
+- 🌱 I’m currently learning JavaScript
-- 📤 My favourite Java library - LWJGL

 <br>